 Terms and Conditions of the Scheme

-- Occupiers currently on or newly signed up to direct debit payments are accepted as an agreement to pay 2019 rates and arrears, if any, by year end 2019.
-Application of the grant will be made to eligible ratepayers that have adhered to their direct debit arrangement by adjustment of their final direct debit payment in November/December 2019.
+4. Occupiers currently on or newly signed up to direct debit payments are deemed to have an agreement to pay 2021 rates and arrears, if any, by year end 2021.
+Application of the grant will be made to eligible ratepayers that have adhered to their direct debit arrangement by adjusting their final direct debit payment in November/December 2021.

-- Where a vacant property qualifies for a rates refund/rates vacancy property adjustment then the grant payment will only be payable on that element of the rates bill that does not qualify for a rates vacancy refund/ rates vacancy adjustment.
+5. Where a vacant property qualifies for a rates refund/rates vacancy property adjustment then the grant payment will only be payable on that element of the rates bill that does not qualify for a rates vacancy refund/rates vacancy adjustment.